-The loudest levels of noise and the greatest impact ranges were generally predicted for the monopile foundation scenarios at the NE and SE modelling locations, surrounded by the deepest water.
+The loudest levels of noise and the greatest impact ranges were generally predicted for the jacket foundation scenarios at the NE modelling location.

-The modelling results were analysed in terms of relevant noise metrics and criteria to assess the effects of the impact piling on marine mammals (Southall et al., 2019; NOAA, 2005) and fish (Popper et al., 2014), which have been used to aid biological assessments.
+The modelling results were analysed in terms of relevant noise metrics and criteria to assess the effects of the impact piling on marine mammals (Southall et al., 2019) and fish (Popper et al., 2014), which have been used to aid biological assessments.

-For marine mammals, maximum ranges were predicted for LF cetaceans and VHF cetaceans, with PTS ranges expected out to 26 km and 15 km respectively.
-For fish, the largest recoverable injury ranges (203 dB SEL{cum}) were predicted to be 11 km for a stationary receptor, reducing to less than 100 m when considering a fleeing receptor.
+For marine mammals, maximum ranges were predicted for LF cetaceans, however due to the noise reduction technology that will be used, maximum PTS ranges were only predicted to be up to 150 m.
+For fish, the largest recoverable injury ranges (203 dB SEL{cum}) were predicted to be 3.8 km for a stationary receptor, reducing to less than 100 m for a fleeing receptor.

-Noise sources other than piling were considered using a high-level, simple modelling approach, including cable laying, dredging, drilling, rock placement, trenching vessel movements, and operational WTG noise.
+Noise sources other than piling were considered using a high-level, simple modelling approach, including cable laying, dredging, drilling, rock placement, vessel movements, and operational WTG noise.
 The predicted noise levels for the other construction noise sources and during WTG operation are well below those predicted for impact piling noise.
 The risk of any potentially injurious effects to fish or marine mammals from these sources are expected to be minimal as the noise emissions from these are close to, or below, the appropriate injury criteria even when very close to the source of the noise.